 Who is Phoenix?

-I am a 28 year old Chinese American female living and working in Toronto.
+I Chinese American female living and working in Toronto.

 I studied Marketing Management for three years in my first college and finished up my last year in a second college, studying Business Marketing.
-Today, I find myself working as a Graphic and Web Designer for a Digital Production and Web Service company… Go figure… The economy sucks.
+Since then, I found myself working as a Graphic and Web Designer for international Digital Production and Web Service companies as well as a UI/UX designer… Go figure… The economy sucks.
 Always have a backup.

 What is TFL Design?